 Microsoft Teams was designed from the ground up to be an open, accessible collaborative environment—and that’s great.
 It’s very effective.
 But all that openness can also open up some security vulnerabilities that should make any IT professional at least a little uncomfortable.
-Here are 10 ways that you can tighten things up a bit—without ruining people’s Teams experience.
+Here are 10 ways that you can tighten things up a bit—without ruining people’s Microsoft Teams experience.

 By default, anyone with an Exchange account can create and manage a team.
-Teams is designed to be open like that, on purpose.
+Microsoft Teams is designed to be open like that, on purpose.
 Is that really what you want, though?
 It’s great in terms of promoting collaboration, but it’s a headache for security people.

 Consider restricting team creation privileges to certain people or groups.
 You can create an Office 365 group with the ability to create new groups, and that will give the people in that group the right to create new teams.
 Then take the team-creation privileges away from anyone not in that group.

 By default, team owners can invite outside participants who have full access to the team’s resources and files.
 Many teams use the guest access feature to allow clients and other non-employees to participate in certain activities, such as contributing to group chats or downloading files.
 Not all teams need this, though.
-You can turn guest access off in the Teams Admin Center.
+You can turn guest access off in the Microsoft Teams Admin Center.
 If you leave guest access enabled, lock it down by granting only minimal permissions to guests.

 Team members can install applications in Microsoft Teams to extend its functionality, but that raises a security threat.
 Do you trust that app?
 Do you trust end users to decide which apps are trustworthy?
 Some apps come from Microsoft itself, and these are fine, but third-party apps can be risky.
 Some apps require access to user data, and that can compromise sensitive company information.

-In the Teams Admin Center, you can specify which apps can be installed, and also which users are allowed to install them.
+In the Microsoft Teams Admin Center, you can specify which apps can be installed, and also which users are allowed to install them.
 Don’t hesitate to use this administrative power to head off problems.

-Don’t run your Teams systems on auto-pilot—be an active, aware daily caretaker.
-Pay attention to changes in permissions and memberships, who is signing in (and when and where), and what files are being uploaded and downloaded.
+Don’t run your Microsoft Teams systems on auto-pilot—be an active, aware daily caretaker.
+Pay attention to changes in permissions and memberships, who are signing in (and when and where), and what files are being uploaded and downloaded.
 A third-party tool like CoreView can come in really handy for this monitoring because it shows all information in a single pane; you don’t have to jump around to various screens to collect it.

 Security breaches often come from accounts that should have been deprovisioned but weren’t for some reason.
-This is definitely the case with Teams.
+This is definitely the case with Microsoft Teams.
 Team owners often create guest accounts for outside people who need to participate in a team for a limited time, and then they forget to remove that access when the project is over.

 CoreView can help with that.
 It can let you know which teams and users are inactive, so you can clean them up.
 It can even send reports to the specific people responsible for this cleanup, and those reports can contain active links that enable the recipient to act on the data right there from within the report.